albacoretuna/how-to-annoy-a-web-developer/README.md

 ## Chapter Six   - If You Are a Sexist
 ## Chapter Seven - If You Are an Event Organizer
 ## Chapter Eight - If You Are in QA
+## Chapter Nine  - If You Are a Web Developer

 ___